-Whitewater rafting is one of those things that sounds worse than it actually is.
-Maybe it’s because I took it easy and went during low tide, or maybe because I paid extra attention during the orientation session to be sure I wouldn’t die from this experience, but everything turned out to be a whole lot less anxiety inducing, and a whole lot more fun, than expected.
+Whitewater rafting La Poudre river was a bucket list item for me.
+It’s one of those adventures that sounds more intimidating than it actually is.
+Maybe it’s because I went during low tide, or maybe because I paid extra attention during the orientation session, but everything turned out to be a whole lot less anxiety inducing, and a whole lot more fun, than expected.

-Denver isn’t exactly close to Rocky Mountain National Park, but I knew all along that was my main destination.
-I had just finished hiking Wayna Picchu and was on a high from the thrill of summiting mountains.
+Denver isn’t exactly close to Rocky Mountain National Park, but I knew all along that was my primary destination.
+I had just finished hiking Huayna Picchu and was on a high from the thrill of summiting mountains.
 I set out determined to make the most of this surge of courage and try whitewater rafting once and for all.

 Unbeknownst to me, August is actually low tide season for all the rivers in the area, with the water height and conditions peaking in July.
-This had its upsides and downsides.
-The upside is that I got to pay a reduced rate for my trip, but the down side is I was only experiencing class 2-3 rapids.
-You need to get to 4 to get the good stuff, apparently.
+The upside was that I got to pay a reduced rate for my trip, but the down side was I was that I only experienced class 2-3 rapids.
+You need class 4 rapids and up for the adrenaline-inducing rapids you see on TV.

 What really made this trip enjoyable for me, however, was the atmosphere fostered by the guides on the trip.
-They were all a group of friends and I feel embodied the spirit of Colorado–wild, easygoing, daring.
+They were all a group of friends that I felt embodied the spirit of Colorado–wild, easygoing, daring.

-I went with a company called The Wanderlust Adventure, and they were excellent from start to finish.
-They even took professional photos and videos, available afterwards for a reasonable price, considering I don’t go whitewater rafting often and it’s hard to take selfies while holding an oar and attempting not to accidentally bash others across the face.
-I definitely appreciated the service.
+I went rafting with a company called The Wanderlust Adventure, and they were excellent from start to finish.
+They even took professional photos and videos, available afterwards for a reasonable price.
+Considering I don’t go whitewater rafting often and it’s hard to take selfies while holding an oar and attempting not to accidentally bash others across the face, the service was much-appreciated.